richknicks/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+The super keyword in JavaScript is used in order to call the methods of the parent class.
+By itself, super() is used within a constructor function to call the parent constructor function.

 ## Project Set up

 Follow these steps to set up and work on your project: